inrupt/docs-react-sdk/README.md

 # docs-react-sdk

-A repository for Inrupt Solid React SDK documentation https://docs.inrupt.com/developer-tools/javascript/react-sdk.
+The repository for Inrupt Solid React SDK documentation https://docs.inrupt.com/developer-tools/javascript/react-sdk.

 The SDK API documentation, via Storybook, is built separately from the